Hastelloy C-276 resists corrosion in some of the harshest environments

 Alloys are created when specific metals are combined to create a new material.
 Each element has particular properties that change the characteristics of the resulting alloy.
 For example, nickel is typically used to increase strength and the alloy’s ability to harden, but without sacrificing ductility, Manufacturers’ Monthly explained.
 Nickel-based alloys are optimal for operations that require equipment that has high resistance to stress corrosion cracking.

-There is a whole rainbow of nickel-based alloy options that are durable and corrosion resistant, Machine Design pointed out.
-One popular one is Hastelloy C-276, composed of:
+There is a whole rainbow of nickel-based alloy options that are durable and corrosion resistant.
+One of the most popular is Hastelloy C-276, which is composed of:

 How it’s made